-Dr. Evan Duff, Wesleyan Provost and Sr. Vice President of Academic Affairs, said, “We are excited to enhance our long-term partnership with Wake Tech to expand the educational opportunities for their students.
+Dr. Evan Duff, Wesleyan Interim President, said, “We are excited to enhance our long-term partnership with Wake Tech to expand the educational opportunities for their students.
 Our goal at Wesleyan is to align our mission and resources to meet the ever-changing needs of students in our communities.
 For Wake Tech students seeking a four-year degree, this program provides a clear path and seamless transition while maximizing each student’s financial investment in their education.”

 Through this partnership, students complete Exercise Science coursework over the summer at Wake Tech’s Northern Campus or online and general education requirements during the fall and spring semesters at Wesleyan’s Durham campus or online.
 Wake Tech will provide 2-3 classrooms, along with access to their Exercise Science Laboratory at the Northern Campus, during summer terms.